Olisaemeka111/Microserivces-spring-kafka-microservices-app/README.md

 - Message-based communication using Apache Kafka
 - Containerized deployment with Docker
 - Orchestration with Kubernetes on GKE
-- CI/CD with GitHub Actions and Workload Identity Federation
+- CI/CD with GitHub Actions

 ### Contents